Yandex Cloud

 }'

-Where hostName is the FQDN of the replica which becomes the master host.
+Where hostName is the FQDN of the replica promoted to master.

 export IAM_TOKEN="<IAM_token>"